|

 been mandated to run the "National Farmers' Education and Training Center"

 throughout the whole country.
-Teachers deliver the training live
+Teacher deliver the training at the live

-at the studio in Beijing and learners participate in training via satellite
+studio in Beijing, Learners can participate training via satellite

-infuse new vigour to traditional methods of agricultural distance education.
+infuse new vigor to traditional methods of agricultural distance education.